 - Access to Materials

 Learn More About the Field Schools!

-The Center has regularly offered two field schools, one in Mycenae and one in Nemea.
+The Center has regularly offered one or two field schools each summer, one in Mycenae and one in Nemea.
 The purpose of the field schools is to provide an opportunity for undergraduate students to participate in archaeological research in Greece and receive academic credit from the UC Berkeley Classics Department.
 No experience or prerequisites required--only a desire to learn and dig!
-For an example of a course description please check out Field School 2011 Nemea, Greece.
+For an example of a course description please check out Field School 2016 Nemea, Greece.
 For other previous years, please see Field School 2009 Nemea Greece and Field School 2009 Mycenae Greece.
-In 2014, only the Nemea Archaeological Field School will be held (as was the case in 2014) but will included work at Nemea, the Late Bronze Age cemetery of Aidonia, and Mycenae.
+In 2015, only the Nemea Archaeological Field School will be held (as was the case in 2014) but will included work at Nemea, the Late Bronze Age cemetery of Aidonia, and Mycenae.

-The 2015 Field School season will be a joint Field School between both Mycenae and Nemea with the addition of our new site (in cooperation with the Korinthian Ephorate), the Mycenaean cemetery at Aidonia.
+The 2016 Field School season will be a joint Field School between Nemea and Mycenae with the addition of our new site (in cooperation with the Korinthian Ephorate), the Mycenaean cemetery at Aidonia.
 An applicant need only apply to the single field school, and there will be the opportunity to participate at all sites.
-The 2015 Field School season will be held from June 6 to July 11.
+The 2016 Field School season will be held from June 1 to July 10.